spiedz/wwif/content/films/where-was-barbie-filmed.md

 **🏛️ The Location**

 The Venice Beach Skatepark is a legendary, open-air skatepark right on the iconic Venice Beach boardwalk in Los Angeles.
-It’s a bustling hub for skateboarders, known for its vibrant energy and unique beachside setting.
+It's a bustling hub for skateboarders, known for its vibrant energy and unique beachside setting.

 **🎥 In the Film**